christine-berlin/Capstone_WindPowerPredicting/README.md

 - The error analysis is done in [here](notebooks/4_Error_Analysis_all_models.ipynb) and [here](notebooks/4_Error_Analysis_Random_Forest.ipynb)

 ## Dashboard
-We developed a dashboard to visualize our results and deployed it to Heroku: \
+Link to the dashbaord on Heroku: \
 [Energy Output Forecast for the Next 24 Hours](https://windpower-forecast.herokuapp.com)

 Dashboard Repository: \